Elbasvir / grazoprevir Side Effects

 1. "Product Information.
 Zepatier (elbasvir-grazoprevir)."
 Merck & Company Inc, Whitehouse Station, NJ.

-Not all side effects for elbasvir / grazoprevir may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of elbasvir / grazoprevir may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about elbasvir/grazoprevir